 What Slugs Are Not Allowed To Use As Fishing Bait?

 While most garden slugs are not harmful to fish, some types of sea slugs excrete highly toxic mucus.
 That’s why sea slugs are not suitable to use as fishing bait.

 The ideal slugs for the avid anglers are the black, Arion ater and the red, Arion ater rufus.
 Though there are over 20 species of slug in Britain, most of the slug types won’t work out as ideal baits.
 As they are too small to catch big fish.

 Slugs are a brilliant bait for carp.
 You can get an instant response from carp if you use slugs as carp bait on the river in summer instead of on the Stillwater.

 Fish species like bass and other types of panfish of the freshwater biomes feed on slugs.
 Though juvenile bass consumes small baitfish and insects, adults like to eat slugs, snails, frogs, and so on.

 As goldfish are omnivorous, they can feed on both plants and animals like slugs and snails.
 They eat both garden and aquatic slugs.

 Where Do Slugs Go During the Daytime?

 As slugs’ bodies dry out fast in the sun and they need water.
-That’s why they hide themselves in the cold, damp, or shaded areas during day time.
+That’s why they hide in the cold, damp, or shaded areas during the daytime.
 And, they prefer to go out searching for food at night or during rainy and wet weather.